ChristianLempa/cheat-sheets/docker/docker.md

 `docker export CONTAINER` | Export the content of the container (tar archive) `docker exec CONTAINER` | Run a command inside a container `docker exec -it CONTAINER /bin/bash` | Open an interactive shell inside a container (there is no bash in some images, use /bin/sh)
-`docker wait CONTAINER` | Wait until the container terminates and return the exit code
+`docker exec -it ubuntu sh` | SSH to a running container `docker wait CONTAINER` | Wait until the container terminates and return the exit code

 **Images:**